axkg/buzzd/README.md

 ### Real-time Scheduling

-For now, `buzzd` will fail if real-time scheduling cannot be set for the `buzzd` process.
+`buzzd` will try to set real-time scheduling policies fo the *pattern playback thread* to minimize the impact on the playback rhythm caused by other processes.
 If you are not running as root, add a line to `/etc/security/limits.conf` - replacing the `user` with the actual username:

 ```
 user           -       rtprio         99